-The Company recognizes the compensation expense only for those awards expected to meet the performance and service vesting condition on a straight-line basis over the requisite service period which is generally one year for performance vesting condition awards and four years for service vesting condition awards.
+For service-based restricted stock awards and performance-based restricted stock awards without market conditions, the Company recognizes the compensation expense only for those awards expected to meet the performance and service vesting condition on a straight-line basis over the requisite service period which is generally one year for performance vesting condition awards and four years for service vesting condition awards.
+For performance-based restricted stock awards with market conditions, the Company recognizes the compensation expense on a straight-line basis over the requisite service period regardless of whether the market condition is satisfied, provided that the requisite service has been provided.

 The Company estimates the fair value of stock options granted and stock purchase rights provided under the Company's employee stock purchase plan using the Black-Scholes option pricing model on the dates of grant.
-Calculating the fair value using the Black-Scholes model requires various judgmental assumptions including the expected term and stock price volatility.
+Calculating the fair value using the Black-Scholes model requires various judg mental assumptions including the expected term and stock price volatility.
 The Company estimates the expected term of stock options granted based on the simplified method.
-The Company estimates the expected volatility of its common stock on the dates of grant based on a combination of the Company's historical stock price volatility and implied volatility in the Company's traded options when such information is available.
-When the Company's historical and implied volatility data are not available for the related awards' expected term, an average of volatility rates including the historical volatility of a group of comparable, publicly-traded companies is used.
+The Company estimates the expected volatility of its common stock on the dates of gr ant based on a combination of the Company's historical stock price volatility and implied volatility in the Company's traded options when such information is available.
+When the Company's historical and implied volatility data are not available for the rel ated awards' expected term, an average of volatility rates including the historical volatility of a group of comparable, publicly-traded companies is used.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 Expected dividend yield is zero percent as the Company has not paid and does not anticipate paying dividends on its common stock.
 The compensation expense related to stock options and employee stock purchase rights is recognized on a straight-line basis over the requisite service period.